lowRISC/ibex-demo-system-labs/lab4.md

 ## Implementing Mandelbrot with our custom instructions

 Make a copy of the `fractal_fixed.c` file in `sw/demo/lcd_st7735`, e.g. calling it `fractal_cmplx_insn.c`.
-Modify `mandel_cmplx_insn.c` to use the new custom instructions.
+Modify `fractal_cmplx_insn.c` to use the new custom instructions.
-You can find functions that use the custom instructions in `cmplx_test`.
+You can find functions that use the custom instructions in `cmplx_test/main.c`.
-We suggest just copying these functions into your `mandel_cmplx_insn.c` and using those rather than taking the inline assembly within them and using that directly.
+We suggest just copying these functions into your `fractal_cmplx_insn.c` and using those rather than taking the inline assembly within them and using that directly.
+Don't forget to add `fractal_cmplx_insn.c` to the list of source files for `lcd_st7735` in `sw/demo/lcd_st7735/CMakeLists.txt`.

 A few modifications will be needed to switch to using the custom instructions: